 Preparing for your very first driving lesson

-Feeling a bit tense prior to your very first driving lesson is to be expected.
-Every driver on the road today has actually been where you are right now.
-They all made it through that very first lesson, and beyond– and so will you!
+Feeling a bit tense before your first driving lesson is to be expected.
+Every driver on the road today has been where you are right now.
+They all made it through that first lesson, and beyond– and so will you!

-If you’re feeling distressed, don’t fret, it’s absolutely natural.
-What you’re feeling is the fear of the unanticipated.
-It’s the reason that any brand-new scenario makes us anxious.
+If you’re feeling nervous, don’t worry, it’s absolutely natural.
+What you’re feeling is the fear of the unexpected.
+It’s the reason that any new situation makes us worried.

-Let’s eradicate the nerves by preparing you for what to anticipate from your very first lesson.
-Your mind has something tangible to focus on when you understand what’s coming up.
+So let’s banish the nerves by preparing you for what to get out of your first lesson.
+When you know what’s turning up, your mind has something concrete to focus on.

-What to anticipate from my very first driving lesson?
+What to get out of my first driving lesson?

-Your driving instructor will have set up a pickup place with you– more than likely your house, or outside your school, work or college.
-You do not need to get behind the wheel just!
-Your trainer will pick you up and drive you to a peaceful street devoid of traffic– the ideal place for you to get to know the essentials.
+Your driving instructor will have arranged a pickup place with you– most likely your home, or outside your school, work or college.
+You do not require to support the wheel just yet!
+Your instructor will pick you up and drive you to a peaceful street devoid of traffic– the ideal place for you to learn more about the essentials.

 The cockpit drill

 OK.
-Now it’s time to change so you remain in the driver’s seat.
-While parked, your instructor will talk you through the DSSSM cockpit drill– how every motorist should begin their journey:
+Now it’s time to change so you’re in the driver’s seat.
+While parked, your trainer will talk you through the DSSSM cockpit drill– how every motorist must begin their journey:

 - Seat in a comfortable position?